sielerjm/michaelsieler/Career/internship.rst

 To expand my skills and gain experience in industry, I am interested in participating in a summer internship next year.

-I'd like to contribute in a data science role where I can apply the knowledge gained during my graduate studies as well as learn new skills for managing data in the real world.
+I'd like to contribute in a data science role where I can apply the knowledge gained during my graduate studies as well as learn new skills for managing data in an applied setting.

 If your company is interested in hiring a highly enthusiastic and self-motivated data scientist to your team, look no further!
 I'm your guy.
 Below are some skills I can offer you.